Guide to Contest a Will in NSW

 guide to contesting a will in NSW

-In NSW, a person can leave their assets to anyone they choose when they die, in other words, the person has “testamentary freedom.”
+In New South Wales (NSW), a person can leave their assets to anyone they choose when they die, in other words, the person has “testamentary freedom.”

 The Succession Act 2006 (NSW) sets out the requirements that must be satisfied in order to obtain a “family provision order.”